Probing missing physics from inspiralling compact binaries via time-frequency tracks: Methodological Framework

 Throughout this work, we perform the injection studies assuming a network of three detectors -- Hanford (H1), Livingston (L1), and Virgo (V1) -- assuming their advanced designed sensitivities: \texttt{aLIGOZeroDetHighPower} for H1 and L1~\cite{aLIGO_ZDHP}, and \texttt{AdvVirgo} for V1~\cite{2012arXiv1202.4031M}, as implemented in \lalsuite~\cite{lalsuite}.
 We perform injection analyses assuming a starting frequency of 20\:\Hz and the network SNR is set to $\sim 43.5$.

-We shall now describe our method in the steps discussed in the following.
+We will now describe our method in the steps outlined below.
 This method is also summarized by the flowchart in Fig.~\ref{fig:flowchart}.

-\begin{enumerate}[leftmargin=5mm] \item[] \emph{Step 1}: We perform Bayesian parameter estimation of the GW signal $y(t)$ (here the non-GR signal) using the \bilby \cite{Ashton:2018jfp} package with \dynesty nested-sampling algorithm \cite{2020MNRAS.493.3132S}.
+\begin{enumerate}[leftmargin=5mm] \item[] \emph{Step 1}: We perform Bayesian parameter estimation of the GW signal $y(t)$ (here the non-GR signal) using the \bilby~\cite{Ashton:2018jfp} package with \dynesty nested-sampling algorithm~\cite{2020MNRAS.493.3132S}.
+We use 1000 live points, sample method is \texttt{acceptance-walk}, and an acceptance rate of \texttt{naccept=60}.
 Throughout this work, we perform the analyses using the \phXP waveform model \cite{Pratten:2020ceb}, which is a phenomenological approximant designed to describe the full inspiral-merger-ringdown (IMR) evolution of BBH coalescences incorporating the orbital precession effects.
 Within the framework of GR, \phXP provides an efficient and accurate representation of GW signals from precessing binaries assuming quasi-circular orbits.
-For the analyses, we consider uniform priors for chirp mass and mass ratio and power law priors for luminosity distance.
-For the rest of the parameters, we refer to Table 1 in Ref.~\cite{Ashton:2018jfp} and implemented the default priors.
+For the analyses, we adopt uniform priors on the chirp mass and mass ratio, and a power-law prior for the luminosity distance.
+For the remaining parameters, we use the priors listed in Table 1 of Ref.~\cite{Ashton:2018jfp}.

-\item[] \emph{Step 2}: We calculate the orbital frequency $\forbital(t,\Vec{\lambda})$ using the mass and spin information of the BHs from the posterior distributions of the BBH parameters $\Vec{\lambda}$.
+\item[] \emph{Step 2}: For each posterior sample, we compute the observed orbital frequency $\forbital(t,\vec{\lambda})$, where $\vec{\lambda}$ denotes the set of binary parameters associated with that sample.

-\item[] \emph{Step 3}: It involves generating the TFRs.
-We first whiten the data $y(t)$ and template waveform $s(t,\Vec{\lambda})$ using the detector's power spectral densities.
-We use Eq.~(\ref{eq:set}) to execute SET on $y(t)$ and obtain $\tilde{Y}(t,f)$.
-Similarly, $\tilde{S}(t,f)$ is the synchroextracted TF map of $s(t,\vec{\lambda})$. \end{enumerate}
+\item[] \emph{Step 3}: We whiten the data $y(t)$ and template waveform $s(t,\vec{\lambda})$ using the detector's power spectral densities.
+We then compute their time–frequency representations, denoted as $\tilde{Y}(t,f)$ for the data and $\tilde{S}(t,f)$ for the waveform.